farzamsh/FineIllDoItMySelf/README.md

 1. ✅ Fixing forced log clear on switching to roster bug
 2. ✅ Adding Advantage and Disadvantage to attacks
+   - ✅ In attack card
+   - ✅ In logs
-3. two step attacks in battle page, first show the dice and access to add or change or reroll
+3. Two step attacks in battle page, first show the dice and access to add or change or reroll
+   - ✅ Building new attack card and the two steps
+   - Cleaning the code and deleting the old format
+   - UI improvment of the attack card
 4. Adding saving throws to character sheet
 5. Adding Attack types of attack roll, DC based and auto hit
 6. Adding Multi choice Attack